AnreSoft/telegram-users-parser/README.md

 A Python script for extracting usernames from a graphical interface (e.g., a Telegram chat) and saving them to a file.

+---

 ## Overview

 This script automates the process of navigating through a graphical user interface to collect usernames and stores them in a `.txt` file.
 It uses the `pyautogui` library for mouse and keyboard automation and `pyperclip` for clipboard handling.

+---

+## Setup Instructions

+### Step 1: Calibrate Cursor Coordinates
+Before starting the parsing process, calibrate the cursor coordinates using the `calibrator.py` script:
+1. A red square will appear on the screen.
+Move the cursor to its center.
+2. Use the script to print the cursor's current coordinates.
+3. Update the `START_X` and `START_Y` values in `config.py` with the calibrated coordinates.

+### Step 2: Prepare Interface Screenshots
+To adapt the script to your specific interface:
+1. Take screenshots of the required UI elements (`name.png` and `back.png`).
+2. Save them in the specified directory.
+   - Example screenshots are available in the `src` folder.

+### Step 3: Start Parsing
+Run the main script to begin extracting usernames.
+Make sure the application window is active and properly positioned.

 ---